 Chinese Gold Miner

 Select from a wide range of learning experiences, including early Chinese costumes, giving your students the opportunity to ‘walk in someone else’s shoes’.
 Experiences can range from the push-pull factors of immigration, establishing a mining claim, setting up a mining camp, mining, trading, gardening, racism and the Poll Tax.
 An optional extra and a highlight to this programme is a traditional Chinese lunch using chopsticks.

 Social Science, Arts & Drama

 Every year, around late January to mid February for 2 weeks, Chinese around the world celebrate their New Year.
 These celebrations were of significant relevance to the Chinese gold miners who came to the West Coast in the 1860s.
 We enjoy providing schools with an insight into the culture, traditions and beliefs that surround the Chinese New Year.
 Hands-on participation, original artefacts, Chinese crafts and a lion dance performance are all part of this exciting programme.
-From the Tuesday 5th February, we will be celebrating the Year of the Pig in Shantytown.
 We hope your class can join us … book early to avoid disappointment!